REST vs GraphQL: Which API Architecture Should You Choose?

 |---|---|---|

-| Data fetching | Fixed per endpoint - risk of over/under-fetching | Client determines exactly which fields are fetched |
+| Data fetching | Fixed per endpoint with risk of over-fetching or under-fetching, multiple requests needed for related data | Client determines exactly which fields are fetched in a single request, including deeply nested relationships |

-| Learning curve | Low - based on familiar HTTP concepts | Moderate - new query paradigm and schema definition |
+| Learning curve | Low, because REST is based on familiar HTTP concepts that every web developer already understands | Moderate, because a new query paradigm, schema definition language, and resolver pattern must be learned |

-| Real-time | Possible via WebSockets or SSE (separate) | Built-in via Subscriptions |
+| Real-time data | Possible via WebSockets or Server-Sent Events as a separate protocol alongside the REST endpoints | Built-in via Subscriptions as part of the GraphQL specification with WebSocket transport |

 When to choose which?